5 simple steps to creating one-to-one video in email

 Purpose & Intent

-Just like any piece of marketing content you produce, when it comes to making personalised email videos you need to be clear about your purpose and intent: a clear call to action is key.
+Just like any piece of marketing content you produce, when it comes to making personalised email videos, you need to be clear about your purpose and intent: a clear call to action is key.

 Whether you’re trying to book in a meeting or call, schedule a demonstration, share insights or drive registrations or sign up, tell your recipients why you are contacting them and let them know what you want to do.